 During this highly interactive second day you will participate in hands-on experiences that apply the knowledge learned in the previous into actual implementation through mock group sessions.
 Throughout the day you will receive individualized feedback and support before taking a brief quiz at the conclusion of the workshop assessing your mastery of the key concepts.

-Two-day workshop registration fee is $800 (includes Group Leader Manual and Lunch)
+Two-day workshop registration fee is $800 (includes Group Leader Manual, Breakfast and Lunch)

 CPP DVD set can be purchased for $700